 What happens with grid connect systems during a blackout?

-The grid connect inverter will automatically shut itself off within a few milliseconds of a blackout, to avoid the potential of a dangerous “brown-out” in your home and to prevent back feeding into the grid.
+The grid connect inverter will automatically shut itself off within a few milliseconds of a blackout.
+This avoids the potential of a dangerous “brown-out” in your home and to prevent back feeding into the grid.
 Therefore even though you have a solar system during a blackout you will not have power available.
-If you want to keep on having electricity available during a blackout then you would need to have back up batteries installed as well, which will add to the cost of the system.
+If you want to keep on having electricity available during a blackout then you would need back up batteries.
+This will add to the cost of the system.

 Can you retro-fit battery backup into a grid connect system?